hassanzohdy/react/README.md

 };
 ```

-### Http configurations

-Works exactly as document in [Mongez Http](https://github.com/hassanzohdy/mongez-http#http-configurations-list), except that `MR` covers the `Authorization` header automatically based on current user state whether is logged in or not.

-Also don't forget to add `endpoint.apiKey` if your backend requires for unauthorized users an api key.

 ### Router Configurations

 Not much here to talk about (So far), only locale codes list that's needed by `MRR` is set automatically if `locales` object is defined in `localization` object.